huditech/lag-metrics/index.md

 Event Hubs provide no built-in metric for monitoring this lag.

-_event-hub-lag-metrics_ bridges this gap and makes lag metrics available in Azure Monitor / Application Insights.
+_Lag Metrics_ bridges this gap and makes lag metrics available in Azure Monitor / Application Insights.
 Based on these metrics, you can define alerting rules, such as thresholds for when the lag exceeds a critical value.